I Want To...

 Johns Hopkins Bayview Medical Center Named Center of Excellence for Joint Replacements

-The Pacific Business Group on Health Negotiating Alliance launched a National Employers Center of Excellence Network—covering 1.5 million employees and their dependants.
+The Pacific Business Group on Health Negotiating Alliance launched a National Employers Center of Excellence Network—covering 1.5 million employees and their dependents.
 The alliance selected Johns Hopkins Bayview as the only hospital on the East Coast to participate.

 Alliance member employees of Walmart, Lowes and other large employers can have knee and hip replacement surgeries at no cost to them.
 All consultations and care are covered, and companies will pay travel and lodging expenses for the patient and a companion.